The Social Contract: Overview

-Rousseau posits that the political aspects of a society should be divided into two parts.
-First, there must be a sovereign consisting of the whole population, which included women (in a way that was not practiced by almost all countries and so was quite revolutionary to suggest), that represents the general will and is the legislative power within the state.
-The second division is that of the government, being distinct from the sovereign.
-This division is necessary because the sovereign cannot deal with particular matters like applications of the law.
+Rousseau argues that the sovereign power must be separate from the government, which in Rousseau's terminology refers to the executive power.
+The division of sovereign from government is necessary because the sovereign cannot deal with particular matters like applications of the law.
 Doing so would undermine its generality, and therefore damage its legitimacy.
 Thus, the government must remain a separate institution from the sovereign body.
 When the government exceeds the boundaries set in place by the people, it is the mission of the people to abolish such government and begin anew.